antarctica/ansible-bas-web-applications-team/README.md

 * Creates privileged user accounts for Web & Application Team members, and Jeremy Robst from BAS ICT
 * In non-production environments, installs the htop process viewer
 * Records key identifiers about the associated Compute Resource and System Instance as Ansible local facts
+* Create a group for team members to allow permission sharing
 * In non-production environments, installs the `rsync` file transfer tool for uploading files
 * In non-production environments, installs the `nano` editor and additional language syntax highlighting files
 * If the BARC `postgresql9-server` role is applied, creates privileged roles for team members